drakkan/sftpgo/README.md

 We support the follwing schema versions:

-- `6`, this is the latest version
+- `8`, this is the latest version
 - `4`, this is the schema for v1.0.0-v1.2.x

-So, if you plan to downgrade from git master to 1.2.x, you can prepare your data provider executing the following command from the configuration directory:
+So, if you plan to downgrade from 2.0.x to 1.2.x, you can prepare your data provider executing the following command from the configuration directory:

 ```shell
 sftpgo revertprovider --to-version 4